github/maven-plugins/README.md

 ## Downloads Plugin
 Maven plugin that creates and uploads a built resource to be available as a GitHub repository download.
-The plugin is bound to the `upload` goal.
+The plugin is bound to the `upload` goal by default.
+The plugin will upload the single build artifact by default but can be reconfigured to include/exclude files found in the build directory.

 ### Configuration
 The downloads plugin supports several configuration options that can either